This page was last updated April 24, 2013. Follow me @walterfootball for updates.

 40 Time: 4.72.

-3/16/13: Johnson is a 2-year starter who was a good edge-blocker for Landry Jones.
-In his best tests of the season, Johnson had strong games protecting his quarterback against Notre Dame, Texas and Texas A&M.
+4/24/13: The rise for Johnson has him as a lock to be a top-10 pick and is extremely likely to have him go in the first seven selections.
+Johnson was a 2-year starter who was a good edge-blocker for Landry Jones.
+In his best tests of 2012, Johnson had strong games protecting his quarterback against Notre Dame, Texas and Texas A&M.

 There were a lot of doubts at Oklahoma entering the season if Johnson could handle left tackle, but did extremely well for the Sooners.
 Johnson redshirted in 2009 before playing tight end and defensive end in 2010, so his athleticism can be seen in him trying a variety of positions.